ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### February 21st, 2022
+- finished the first version of perceptual image hashing (rough)

+#### February 14th, 2022
+- set up framework for image hashing, still needs to be implemented
+- chose an image IO library

 #### February 9th, 2022
 - added a framework for a full system test, can't actually test anything until image hashing is ready